Saudis Transfixed By Protests In Egypt

 (SOUNDBITE OF YOUTUBE VIDEO)

 GEORGIA: I would tell him to remove that law about letting him be the president forever and let the people of Egypt vote.
 'Cause if you don't, they're going to be on TV forever.

-Professor GREG GAUSE (Political Science, University of Vermont): Watching the news in another Arab country and seeing what's happening on the street gives you a sense of what you can do.
+GREG GAUSE: Watching the news in another Arab country and seeing what's happening on the street gives you a sense of what you can do.
 Everything that I read in Saudi Arabia, media, the blogs, Facebook postings, people were focused on Tunisia, but they're obsessed with Egypt.

-Ms. EMAN AL NAFJAN (Blogger): Everybody's watching here.
+EMAN AL NAFJAN: Everybody's watching here.
 Did you hear, did you see - that sort of thing.